decentraland/documentation/content/creator/scenes/getting-started/dev-workflow.md

 ## Where to publish

+In Decentraland, content is published to adjacent plots of land in a finit amount of space.
+Players can freely walk from one to the other.
+Each scene is its own contained little world, items from one scene can't extend out into another scene, and the code for each scene is sandboxed from all others.

+Permission to publish to each of these is controlled via tokens.
 You don't need land to develop a scene, but you will need access to land once you're ready to publish.
+You can also publish to Decentraland Worlds (beta), which are isolated scenes.

 The following options are available: